Whimsy Stick

 Whimsy Stick Rugged XL

 Reinforced fiberglass, 500-lb Kevlar static line, three lures included.
-Built for working-line dogs — German Shepherds, Malinois, Pit Bulls, working Cane Corsos, Huskies.
+Built for working-line dogs: German Shepherds, Malinois, Pit Bulls, working Cane Corsos, Huskies.
 Daily session-rated for the forces high-drive dogs over 30 lbs actually produce.

-View Rugged XL →
+Get the Rugged XL →

 10 FAQ